Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

 Back in the complete local case, fix $E = E_R(R/\fram)$ to be an injective hull of the residue field.
 This provides an exact Matlis duality functor $(-)^{\vee} := \Hom_R(-, E)$ which induces an anti-equivalence of categories of Noetherian $R$-modules with Artinian $R$-modules \cite[\href{https://stacks.math.columbia.edu/tag/08Z9}{Tag 08Z9}]{stacks-project}; by exactness, Matlis duality extends to the derived category as well, and we continue to denote it by $(-)^\vee$.
+In particular, since $E$ is injective, we may harmlessly identify $\Hom_R(-, E)$ and $\myR \Hom_R(-, E)$.
+Note that here, and when working in the derived category in general, we shall also simplify notation by writing $E$ (rather than $E[0]$) for the relevant complex concentrated in degree zero.

+There is also a Matlis duality when $(R, \m)$ is not complete (but still local and Noetherian).
+In this, we still define $E = E_R(R/\fram)$ to be the injective hull of the residue field.
+Then $(-)^{\vee} := \Hom_R(-, E)$ is an exact functor which takes Noetherian modules to Artinian modules (which are then canonically modules over $\widehat{R}$).
+Note that for $M$ Noetherian, $(M^{\vee})^{\vee} \cong \widehat{M}$.
+For additional discussion see \cite[10.2.18]{BrodmannSharpLocalCohomology}.

 Since we work with normalized dualizing complexes, we have an isomorphism $\myR\Gamma_{\mathfrak{m}}(\omega^{\mydot}_R) \simeq E$ \cite[\href{https://stacks.math.columbia.edu/tag/0A81}{Tag 0A81}]{stacks-project}.
 Using this isomorphism and the complete-torsion equivalence (\cite[\href{https://stacks.math.columbia.edu/tag/0A6X}{Tag 0A6X}]{stacks-project}) shows the following compatibility of Grothendieck and Matlis duality: for any $K \in D_{\mathrm{coh}}^b(R)$, the following natural maps give isomorphisms